Neldaaa/Homework3_DataStructures/README.md

 **Explanation**:
 The MST consists of the edges `(0, 2)` with weight 1 and `(1, 2)` with weight 3.
 The total weight is `4`.

----

-Would you like me to further format or enhance this?